alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 `ruby` is the "image" that we specify.
 Using object oriented programming as an analogy, an image is like a "class".
 When we "instantiate" an instance of a class, these are called "containers".

-The `ruby` image we are using is an ubuntu system with Ruby pre-installed.
+The `ruby` image we are using is an debian system with Ruby pre-installed.
 Images are downloaded from the Docker Registry.
 We are also specifying that we want the image that provides Ruby 2.6.3.

 The `bash` argument at the end is passed to the docker run command.
 It will execute this inside the container, which means we get a bash shell.